Annual Inspections, Documents, and Policies Required to Issue a License 620-01-35-15

-The following requirements are uploaded into the licensing system by the provider and all requirements are reviewed and initialed by both the Licensing Specialist and the Licensing Supervisor prior to a licensing visit and an initial license or renewal license being issued.
+The following requirements are uploaded into the licensing system by the provider, and all requirements are reviewed annually and initialed by both the Licensing Specialist and the Licensing Supervisor prior to a licensing visit and prior to an initial license or renewal license being issued.

 -